kralicky/jobserver/docs/rfd.md

   // Optional additional environment variables to set for the command.
   // These will be merged with the job server's environment variables. repeated string env = 3;
-  // The working directory for the command.
-If not specified, the job server's
-  // working directory will be used. optional string cwd = 4;
-  // Optional user id to run the command as.
-  // If not specified, the job server's user id will be used. optional int32 uid = 5;
-  // Optional group id to run the command as.
-  // If not specified, the job server's group id will be used. optional int32 gid = 6;
-  // Optional data to be written to the process's stdin pipe when it starts.
-  // If not specified, the process's stdin will be set to /dev/null. optional bytes stdin = 7;
 }

 message ProcessOutput {